 This course is a continuation of CS 365 and is focused on the development of 3D games and other advanced game-programming techniques.
-Prerequisite: CS 365.
+Students design and implement several games during the semester.
+Prerequisite: CS-365.
 Three credits.

 CS-367 MULTIPLAYER-NETWORKED GAMES